General accounting

 Furthermore, the only physical products built with a manufacturing process, as opposed to agricultural products, were stones for buildings, bridges and other monuments, wooden elements for various constructions, and some metallic objects like hoes, nails, and later on the first clocks.
 None of those required plants for their production.
 Big ships were built in shipyards controlled by the prince.

-Computers profoundly changed many activities, accounting in the 60's, production control in the 70's, publishing, image treatment, office work in the 80's, but also banking and financial exchanges, even the role and nature of money.
+Computers profoundly changed many activities, accounting in the 60's, production control in the 70's, publishing, image processing, office work in the 80's, but also banking and financial exchanges, even the role and nature of money.
 It is likely that these changes will go on.
-Means of payment will probably undergo further tremendous evolutions.
+Means of payment will probably undergo further tremendous evolutions too.
+Paypal is one example, bitcoins are another – the author does not predict them a great future, as long as they will use the so-called "blockchains" so unwieldy and unreliable, but they are forerunners of monetary inventions to come.

 The story of commercial firms is somewhat different.
 Modern commercial firms can be traced back to the merchants of northern Italian city-states which arose in the XIIth century, when they took their independence from the Holy Roman Empire.
 This was also the times of the advent of peace in Western Europe, after all the barbarians invasions which caused and followed the fall the Western Roman Empire, the last one being the Normans'.
-(The Turks and the Mongols came later, but stopped before Vienna.)
+(The Mongols and the Turks came later, but were stopped before Vienna.)
 Peace is always conducive to economic activity, to commerce and to prosperity.
-Hence the remarkable development of Western Europe, the demographic growth, the universities, the cathedrals, the big ventures like the crusades (of such lasting and nefarious consequences), etc. which characterize the three centuries after the year 1000.
+Hence the remarkable development of Western Europe, the demographic growth, the universities, the cathedrals, the big ventures like the crusades (of such nefarious and lasting consequences), etc. which characterize the three centuries after the year 1000.

 Venetian and Genoese merchants traded between the Orient and Western Europe.
 Large trade fairs appeared all over Europe.
 Some famous ones took place in Champagne, in Lyons, in England (Scarborough fair...), in Germany, in northern Italy (Plaisance), in Spain (Medina del Campo).
 Fairs also sprang up along the North Sea shores, in Scandinavia and Russia, in the wake of the Hanseatic league.

 Those times also saw the emergence of a new means of payment: the bill of exchange, which is not money but a promise to pay later, signed by its issuer.
 It had great advantages over precious metals, being much lighter to carry, and impossible to steal.
-But of course it also had some drawbacks: it is "private money", the trustworthiness of which rests on the credit of its signatory, while precious metals (gold and silver) were accepted everywhere.
+But of course it also had some drawbacks: it is "private money", the trustworthiness of which rests on the credit of its signatory, while precious metals (gold and silver) were accepted everywhere, and still are.

 The Mathematician Fra Luca Pacioli